MethodsAndPractices/vsteam/.docs/Get-VSTeamBuild.md

 ### -ReasonFilter

-Specifies the reason the build was created of the builds to return Manual, IndividualCI, BatchedCI, Schedule, UserCreated, ValidateShelveset, CheckInShelveset, Triggered, or All.
+Specifies the reason the build was created of the builds to return Manual, IndividualCI, BatchedCI, Schedule, UserCreated, ValidateShelveSet, CheckInShelveSet, Triggered, or All.

 ```yaml
 Type: String